chfoo/chatbot383/doc/commands.rst

 ``!normalize text``
     Make text not fancy by applying Unicode NFKC normalization.

+``!password text``
+    Checks whether the given password is in the Pwned Password list.

 ``!pick item1, item2, item3, ...``
    Randomly select one of ``item``.